-You've been hanging back, waiting for the dust to settle around the iPhone 5 debut.
-Now that the reviews are in, you're out.
-It's time to trade in the Cupertino Kool-Aid for some Jelly Beans.
+You've been hanging back, waffling back and forth.
+Android or iPhone?
+But it's decision time, and you've made the call: it's time to trade in the Cupertino Kool-Aid for some Kit Kats.
 Here's how to do it right.

 Contacts and Calendars